flyteorg/flyte/docs/introduction/getting_started_with_workflow_development/installing_development_tools.md

 # Installing development tools

 To create and run workflows in Flyte, you must install Python and Flytekit.
-We recommend installing conda or another Python virtual environment manager to manage Flytekit and other dependencies, but if you do not, you can install Flytekit with pip.
+We recommend installing conda or another Python virtual environment manager to manage Flytekit and other dependencies, but if you do not, you can simply install Flytekit with pip.

 ## 1. Install Python